 The differences between the derivatives are achieved by blocking only and have no impact on the TOEs security policies and related functions.
 Details are explained in the user guidance hardware reference manual HRM [1].
-All product derivatives are identically from module design, layout and footprint.
+All product derivatives are identically from module design, layout and footprint, but are made different in their possibilities to connect to different types of external antennas or to a contact based interface only.
+Therefore, the TOE is represented and made out of different mask sets with following TOE internal and security irrelevant differences: